neliofrazao/financial-calculators/README.md

 * Run `npm run test:watch` to run and watch all test files in app

-* Run `npm run test:coverage` to track the percentage and areas of unit tests have covered
+* Run `npm run cover` to track the percentage and areas of unit tests have covered

 ### IMPORTANT!